sermon: Self-Government and Responsibility (Part Two)

 We all have character disorders, do we not?
 When there is a conflict between siblings, they will almost always and immediately blame each other for starting the fighting.
 Both of them are denying—that is what human nature does.
 It will automatically move to deny responsibility, and so the children—each will totally deny that he or she is to blame for the ruckus that is occurring between the two.

-Now let us consider this: What the person in denial may be saying just might be largely true, that is, that the person did play a part in making you or me what we are.
+Now let us consider this: What the person in denial may be saying just might be largely true, that is, that the parents did play a part in making you or me what we are.
 Yes, the culture that we were in may have played a part.
 That is, living in a ghetto, living in a high crime area, it will tend to produce certain things in our psyche, in our personality.
 Maybe we will turn to become more defensive or more aggressive because of that kind of culture that we are in.

 We can blame things, and maybe even somewhat truly, on our mate, husband or wife, children, for what we are, the kind of people that we work with, and so what we say in denial might be largely true.
 Indeed, you see, we might just be pretty much a victim of circumstances, but here is the problem.
 The problem is, that does not solve the problem.
 Instead what happens is it becomes the crutch, the justification for continuing in the problem because the person does not want to have to face up to the pain of changing his or her behavior.